Henrygwb/edge/README.md

   - Note 4: obtain the final rewards.
 Discrete final rewards: change the final rewards to class labels if it has negative values (e.g., [-1, 0, 1] -> [0, 1, 2]), and record the number of classes.
   - Note 5: Prepare the training and testing set.
 Be careful with the data type: torch.float32 for continuous variables, torch.long for integers (discrete variables).
 - Step 4: record the value function outputs as the first baseline results.
-- Step 5: run the baselines mentioned above with a different choice of `--explainer`: 'rudder', 'saliency', 'attention', 'rationale', save the trained model and obtained explanations, and training/testing accuracy and runtimes.
+- Step 5: run our method and the baseline approaches mentioned above with: `python game_name/train_exp.py --explainer=` 'rudder', 'saliency', 'attention', 'rationale', and 'dgp' and save the trained model.
-- Step 6: run our method and save/record the same things.
+- Step 6: Quantitative evaluations: model performance, explainability, stability, and run time: `python game_name/test_exp.py --explainer=` 'rudder', 'saliency', 'attention', 'rationale', and 'dgp' and display/save the results.
-- Step 7: Quantitative evaluation.
   - Approximation accuracy (precision, recall, f1).
-  - Fidelity w.r.t. the explanation model: (In total four metrics (four methods of perturbing the input traj), each one computes three/one values in classification/regression.
+  - Explainability: (In total four metrics (four methods of perturbing the input traj), each one computes three/one values in classification/regression.
 For classification, we compute the fidelity value of each traj, the prediction diff of each traj before/after perturbation, and the classification accuracy of the perturbed trajs.
 For regression, we compute the abs prediction diff of each traj before/after perturbation.
-  - Fidelity w.r.t. the RL task.
+(Top-K normalization with K=10/20/30)
   - Sensitivity/stablity: two parameters number of samples used for compute stability (default as 10), eps (perturbation strength) adjust it to meantain the noise value range as about (5%) of the input obs value range where the noise value range is (0, eps).
   - Efficiency/runtime: training and explanation runtime.
+- Step 7: draw explainability and stability figures and fidelity evaluation: `python game_name/application.py`, see inline comments for the part of codes corresponding to each functionality.
+- Step 8: Use cases on Pong, You-Shall-Not-Pass, and Kick-And-Defend: `python game_name/applications.py`.
+  - Visualization of explanations and correlations;
+  - Launching adversarial attacks;
+  - Patching policy errors.